 Skip to main content

-LazyLocales uses a configuration file at the root of your project.
+LazyLocales uses a JSON configuration file at the root of your project.
 It is created automatically on your first lazylocales translate run, or you can create it manually.

 Config file